All Things Stewart Springs

 -- Sue M., Los Angeles, Yelp review in 'Currently not recommended' section (just above bottom of page; click link to scope deep-sixed, often more critical reviews -- also loads of shill postings Yelp apparently saw through.)

 One would've hoped.
-But alas, staff and management are only a reflection of a given absentee stewards' mindset and intentions.
-At this point, the well of public goodwill is so poisoned they have to let go of place entirely for spring fans to have any chance under God's blue heaven to again experience the gracious and conscious management befitting the mystic healing realm
+But alas, staff and management are only a reflection of any given absentee legal holder's mindset and intentions.
+At this point the well of public goodwill is so poisoned they'd have to let go of place entirely and sell to appropriate, hands-on stewards for spring fans to have any chance of experiencing gracious and conscious management as befits such a mystic healing realm.

 sidebar rant